 When we experience stress our sympathetic nervous system kicks into gear and our bodies get ready to either fight the challenge or run from it.
 However, once the stress or threat is gone, our parasympathetic nervous system takes over to help restore our body back to its normal state.
 When we are exposed to prolonged stress — be it a life event like the death of a loved one, major health concerns, or living in an unpredictable global pandemic — our sympathetic nervous system is activated for much longer than usual1,2.
 Normally when the sympathetic nervous system is activated, our bodies release cortisol, which helps with our fight or flight response.
 Prolonged release of cortisol can reduce testosterone production, which impacts sex drive3 and can exacerbate any pre-existing mental health issues such as anxiety, which can affect erectile performance2,3,4.

 Think about how you feel when you’re stressed — irritable, grumpy, anxious, sad, or frightened.
-While these feelings are normal (especially in the aftermath of an unprecedented and prolonged event like COVID-19) they don’t often encourage desire, intimacy and romance.
+While these feelings are normal they don’t often encourage desire, intimacy and romance.
 So how do you manage stress (and support a healthy sex life) while navigating your way out of a pandemic?
 Self-care is an important factor for resilience during difficult times.

-Sometimes, we think of self-care as selfish or indulgent, but it helps us to persevere and to be better parents, partners, and lovers.
+Sometimes, we think of self-care as selfish or indulgent, but it helps us persevere and become better parents, partners, and lovers.

 If you’re still working from home, you may be seeing a lot of your partner.
 However, creating quality time for romance and relationships is still important.
 Try to do something together each week, like making a special meal together, going for a walk or watching a movie.